 User Experience (UX) and Design

-- Evaluate Navigation: Simplify menus and paths to ensure users can access essential pages easily.
+- Evaluate Navigation: Simplify menus and paths to ensure users can easily access essential pages.

-- Test Interactive Features: Verify that forms, buttons, and widgets work as intended and are intuitive.
+- Test Interactive Features: Verify that forms, buttons, and widgets function properly and that all features maintain the website’s functionality, providing a seamless user experience.

-- Focus on Accessibility: Use tools like WAVE or Lighthouse to identify barriers for users with disabilities and ensure compliance with accessibility standards.
+- Focus on Accessibility: Use tools such as WAVE or Lighthouse to identify accessibility barriers for users with disabilities and ensure compliance with accessibility standards.

-A user-centric design builds loyalty, fosters trust, and encourages higher conversion rates.
+User-centric design builds loyalty, fosters trust, and drives higher conversion rates.

 Website Accessibility and Security